 Marina Van Raay is a Canadian-Japanese ceramic artist based in Hamilton, Ontario.
-She is a graduate of the Craft and Design Bachelor’s program at Sheridan College and is currently a full time artist in residence at Harbourfront Centre.
+She is a graduate of the Craft and Design Bachelor’s program at Sheridan College and is currently a full time artist in residence at Harbourfront Centre in Toronto.
 Her passion for clay and deep appreciation for craftsmanship were sparked by her father, who introduced her to pottery in 2016.
-Her grandmother was both a visual artist and a potter, inspiring her father to pursue ceramics, and in turn passing that passion on to Van Raay.
 Born in Japan, Van Raay moved to Canada at the age of five.
-Through her work, she explores the cultural experiences that have shaped her life, focusing on themes of nostalgia, identity, and memory.
-She draws inspiration from childhood memories, often evoking feelings of innocence and optimism through her design, process, and decoration.
-Spending summer vacations in Japan with her family created cherished moments that continue to influence her practice.
-The language, culture, and emotions tied to those experiences have shaped her perspective, prompting her to explore her upbringing through an adult lens and translate those memories into her ceramics.
+Through her work, she explores the cultural experiences that have shaped her life.

 Artist Statement